yamatatsu/vitest-dynamodb-lite/packages/vitest-dynamodb-lite/README.md

 ![concurrent-test](https://github.com/yamatatsu/vitest-dynamodb-lite/assets/11013683/d46ec607-71b2-478b-ae5b-686624c54015)

-In this movie, seven test files are running concurrently without launch any dynamodb server manually.
+In this movie, 16 test files are running concurrently without launch any dynamodb server manually.
 Each dynamodb server is launched in time of running each test file.

 vitest-dynamodb-lite runs local dynamodb server for each test cases, so it is safe to run tests concurrently.